It's official: royal wedding fever has hit London.

 "I don't think I'll go that far, but I think I'll cheer," said Georgia.

 "Sleeping bag, number one," Scriven said, listing off her camping goods.
 "Ground sheets.
-Grace brought the tent.
+Grace (her friend) brought the tent.
 We've got some food and, the most important thing, we've got the champagne," she said with a laugh, saying they'll use it to toast the newlyweds.

 "Everybody thinks we could stay at home and watch it on TV, and of course we can," she said.
 "But I think we'll get the sound of the service and the hymns and we'll be part of it.
 That's the way I look at it, you know."